 The Ellegaard Göttingen Minipigs Research Foundation has the main objective of maintaining and expanding the activities of Ellegaard Göttingen Minipigs A/S by providing funding for scientific research of the highest quality.

 In 2019, the Ellegaard Göttingen Minipigs Research Foundation grants in total up to €50,000 to support scientific research that aims to characterize the Göttingen Minipig or promote the development of Göttingen Minipig disease models.
-In addition, projects that intend to improve animal welfare and/or optimize handling or research techniques as well as educational and communication activities related to the use of Minipigs in scientific research may receive funding.
+In addition, projects that intend to improve animal welfare, focus on the 3Rs, and/or optimize handling or research techniques as well as educational and communication activities related to the use of Minipigs in scientific research may receive funding.

 The Ellegaard Göttingen Minipigs Research Foundation’s general criteria for granting research funds are that the scientific content of the application, the qualifications of the applicant and the academic environment of the host institution are at a high international level.
 The project should generate significant background data and/or ensure knowledge dissemination and promote the use of the Göttingen Minipig in scientific research.